 Monique Net Worth

-Mo'Nique Net Worth: Mo'Nique is an American actress and comedienne who has an estimated net worth of $13 million dollars.
+Mo'Nique is an American actress and comedienne who has a net worth of $9 million.
 She first became well-known for playing Nicole "Nikki" Parker on the television series "The Parkers" (1999–2004), a role she originated on "Moesha."
 Since then she has gone on to become famous for her stand-up comedy and hosting duties on such shows as "Showtime at the Apollo" (2000-2006), which she first appeared on as a featured comedienne in 1994.
 Mo'Nique has also performed stand-up comedy on "Russell Simmons' Def Comedy Jam" (1998) and "Thank God You're Here" (2007), and she hosted the BET Awards in 2003, 2004, and 2007.
 Mo'Nique has more than 30 acting credits to her name, including "Phat Girlz" (2006), "Welcome Home Roscoe Jenkins" (2008), and "Precious" (2009), which earned her an Academy Award.
 Mo'Nique also had her own late-night BET talk show, "The Mo'Nique Show," from 2009 to 2011, and in 2019, she began a residency at SLS Las Vegas called Mo'Nique Does Vegas.

 In a 2008 interview with "Essence" magazine, Mo'Nique revealed that Gerald began molesting her when she was 7 years old and that the abuse continued until she was 11; Gerald served 15 years in prison after sexually abusing another girl.
 Mo'Nique cut Gerald out of her life after the birth of her twins in 2005, and on a 2010 episode of "The Oprah Winfrey Show," he admitted to the abuse and said that drug abuse and his own molestation led to him molesting his younger sister.